 James Sprunt Community College holds the distinction of being the only NC Community College that is named after a historic individual.
 Dr. James Menzie Sprunt.
-Over 200 years ago (1784) Grove Academy, a private academy for boys was established.
+Over 200 years ago (1784) Grove Academy was established as a private academy for boys.

 Dr. James Menzie Sprunt, a Scottish Presbyterian immigrated to America and settled in Duplin County after arriving at the port in Wilmington, N.C.
 In 1840, Dr. Sprunt became President of Grove Academy.

-In 1860, Dr. Sprunt assumed the Presidency of the Kenansville Seminary, a female seminary which began in 1857.
+In 1860, Dr. Sprunt assumed the Presidency of the Kenansville Seminary, a female seminary that began in 1857.
 He then served in the Confederate Army as a chaplain.

-The Kenansville Seminary closed in 1896, then reopened as the James Sprunt Institute and later as Grove Academy.
+The Kenansville Seminary closed in 1896, reopening as the James Sprunt Institute and later Grove Academy.
 In 1960, the new James Sprunt Institute open as a division of the Goldsboro Industrial Education Center, the first extension unit of North Carolina’s rapidly growing system of industrial education centers.